Header Image 1

 Our Mixed Programme is designed to accommodate various academic interests, providing a versatile path to higher education.

-TRIPS: Includes Question of Taste at UcLAN, a classification trip to Chester Zoo, STEM day at Lancaster University, and lots more.
+Our trips include a Question of Taste at the University of Lancashire, a classification trip to Chester Zoo, STEM day at Lancaster University, and much more.